 This file specifies that autofs should use /hosts as its daemon mount point.
-When a user accesses a file or directory under /hosts, the -hosts argument directs autofs to use the pathname component that follows /hosts as the name of the NFS server.
+The autofs command notifies the autofsd daemon of the directories to monitor.
+When a user accesses the /hosts directory, autofsd uses the pathname component that follows /hosts as the name of the server.
 All accessible file systems exported by the server are mounted to the default mount point /hosts/hostname with the nosuid and nodev options.